 The company owns indirectly 100% of the ordinary share capital of the company listed below.
 For the company listed, the country of incorporation is Spain and the registered office is Ribera de Elorrieta, 7, 48.015, Bilbao, Bizkaia.

-Name Principal Activity Servicios de Contenedores Higienicos Sanitarios S.A Provision of workplace services
+PHS Serkonten, S.A.
+Provision of workplace services